 Valves that don’t function properly cause the blood to fall back towards the feet and increase the pressure in your legs causing congestion.
 Failure of the valves inside the veins causes increased pressure in the veins (venous hypertension) and ultimately the development of varicose veins.

 All diagnostic tests and treatments are done by Dr Leary in our office.
 He will go over the best treatment plan for you and explain details of the treatment.
-You are encouraged to ask any questions you may have during the consultation.
+You are encouraged to ask any questions you may have during the exam.